microsoft/aoai-api-simulator/README.md

 The behaviour of the Azure OpenAI API Simulator is controlled via a range of [Azure OpenAI API Simulator Configuration Options](./docs/config.md).

 ### Extending the Azure OpenAI API Simulator
-There are also a number of [Azure OpenAI API Simulator Extensions](./docs/extensions.md) that allow you to customise the behaviour of the Azure OpenAI API Simulator.
+There are also a number of [Azure OpenAI API Simulator Extension points](./docs/extensions.md) that allow you to customise the behaviour of the Azure OpenAI API Simulator.
 Extensions can be used to modify the request/response, add latency, or even generate responses.

 ### Contributing to the Azure OpenAI API Simulator